tiberlas/dotfiles/.config/nvim/readme.md

 high priority:

+- add a lib for custom functions
+- make git abbr more user friendly
 - fix noe-tree plugin
 - fix CocExplorer, the theme is off
 - Configure Telescope to delete a buffer